 177 staff are female and 162 are male.

 Four staff have declared a disability.
 The data suggests that our workforce comprises of a lower proportion of people with a disability than the population as a whole.
 It is difficult to assess how well it reflects the population as our own information relies on staff declaring that they have a disability.

 As Table 1 shows, the majority of our workforce (82%) is of White British ethnicity.
 The ethnic mix of our workforce reflects that of the wider Wyre Forest population.

 During the period a total of 30 employees left the council.
 26 of the employees were of White British ethnic origin, one employee was of Bangladeshi origin and 3 employees had not declared their ethnic origin.
 The majority (72%) left due to resignation.

 Disciplinary Action and Grievances

-During the period we took disciplinary action against 12 employees, all of the employees involved were White British, 11 males and 1 female.
-21 grievances were submitted: 4 males and 17 females and all of White British ethnic origin.
+During the period we took disciplinary action against three employees, all of the employees involved were male.
+Two were White British and one not declared.
+Five individual grievances were submitted; three were White British males and two were White British females.

 Recruitment and Selection